If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Tonks gave a light chuckle.
 ‘I suppose that’s fair.’
 She chewed her lip and her hair wilted a little.
 ‘It doesn’t seem that there’s all that much point in searching for you and moving you when you’ve managed to do such a good job of hiding on your own.
 I’ve never seen Moody so embarrassed.’
 A huge grin spread across her face and her hair shifted to a bright, golden yellow.
-‘The famous Mad-Eye, outwitted by a school student.’
+‘The famous Mad-Eye, hunter of dark wizards and witches, outwitted by a school student.’

 ‘I’m not sure that’s possible.’
 Tonks scowled.
-‘He yelled at me yesterday for tripping over a chair leg, not because I was being clumsy again, but because I didn’t have my wand out ready to fight immediately afterward, in case I’d been attacked by a dark wizard and not a chair.’
+‘He yelled at me yesterday for tripping over a chair leg, not because I was being clumsy again, but because I didn’t have my wand out ready to fight immediately afterward, in case I’d been attacked by a dark wizard pretending to be a chair.’

 ‘That does seem unreasonable.’

-‘He’s good at catching dark wizards, but not so great at anything else anymore.’
+‘He’s good at catching dark wizards and witches, but not so great at anything else anymore.’

 ‘The Order needs him.’